bdreece/tinybroker/README.md

 - Update topic 'fruits': `PUT /fruits`
 - Delete topic 'fruits': `DELETE /fruits`

 Furthermore, data may be passed along to the broker using the multipart form content type under the key: `TB_DATA`.
 Likewise, login information can be passed to the specified authentication endpoint (default: `/login`) using the multipart form with keys `TB_USER` and `TB_PASS`.
+Note, the TB_PASS environment variable should be a hashed string using the SHA-256 hash algorithm.

 In order to help illustrate proper broker requests, I've added the following valid `curl` commands for a local tinybroker instance (given the `TB_USER` and `TB_PASS` environment variables have been set to 'user' and 'pass', respectively):